 Nissan Qashqai Visia cars come with a CD player, DAB digital radio and Bluetooth phone connectivity as standard but they lack any kind of central infotainment screen or satellite navigation system.

 On the plus side, the Nissan Qashqai’s system responds quickly when you touch the screen and it’s easy to punch in a postcode and it understands two-finger smartphone gestures such as pinching to zoom in.
-Following the sat-nav’s directions on the five-inch driver’s display is simple but they tend to appear a tad late.
+Following the sat-nav’s directions on the 5-inch driver’s display is simple but they tend to appear a tad late.
 In some cases, by the time they appear, it’s too late to make a lane-change if traffic is particularly heavy.

 All but Visia models come with Apple CarPlay and Android Auto smartphone screen mirroring functionality which allows you to hook your phone up to the car’s infotainment system and use its larger screen for phone-based apps such as Spotify and Waze.

 Affordable Visia cars have to make do with a fairly weedy four-speaker stereo system while Acenta Premium and N-Connecta versions get an improved six-speaker unit.
 More expensive Tekna and Tekna+ versions get a much better Bose stereo as standard with eight speakers and a bass-boosting subwoofer.
 Unfortunately, you can’t get it as an optional extra on cheaper models.